-Due to the nature of our business, casual use of alcohol is permitted, however; it is imperative that team members keep in mind our personal conduct, safety and core values.
+Due to the nature of our business, casual use of alcohol is permitted; however, it is imperative that team members keep in mind our personal conduct, safety, and core values.
 TOTCF promotes responsible decision-making around the use of alcohol by adults of legal age in the TOTCF workplace and at TOTCF events.
-Community members at TOTCF workplaces and events are expected not to consume alcohol at a level that may impair their judgement and impact their interactions with others.
+Community members at TOTCF workplaces and events are expected not to consume alcohol at a level that may impair their judgment and negatively affect interactions with others.

 The use or influence of alcohol will not excuse responsibility for a conduct violation.

-- The use of alcohol does not negate the responsibility for individuals to follow the conduct expectations outlined in this policy, including the responsibility to obtain consent when pursuing sexual activity.
-An investigation will address issues of capacity and consent when alcohol is involved.
+- The use of alcohol does not negate the responsibility for individuals to follow the conduct expectations outlined in this policy, including the responsibility to obtain consent* when pursuing sexual activity. *Consent can be withdrawn at any time.

 - Any TOTCF community member working impaired due to use of alcohol or other illicit drugs or controlled substances may be subjected to disciplinary action up to and including dismissal, expulsion, and/or referral for prosecution.

 Making good decisions and ethical choices builds trust between each of us and the community members we interact with.
 These Conduct Expectations can serve as a guide to help you make good decisions and navigate complex situations.

 When faced with a difficult decision or situation within the TOTCF community, consider the following questions:

 - Is the decision or action consistent with the spirit of the TOTCF mission, Conduct Expectations, Community Harassment & Misconduct Policy, and any other TOTCF policies and regulations?

 - Does the decision or action break any regional or national laws?